Bachelor of Midwifery

 Placements and work experience

-You will undertake over 1000 hours^ of supervised clinical practice in a range of clinical settings that includes hospitals and a variety of health care organisations.
+You will undertake supervised clinical practice in a range of clinical settings that includes hospitals and a variety of health care organisations.
 You will have the opportunity during your placements to apply your theoretical knowledge acquired through coursework to practice and develop your clinical skills in real life setting.

 What you'll study